Niteshkarmore7888/CatalogManagementSystem/README.md

 Use the following Maven command to run the application: mvn spring-boot:run

-# Technologies Used
-Spring Boot: Framework for building Java applications with minimal configuration Spring Data JPA: Simplifies database interactions with MySQL using JPA repositories Hibernate Validator: Used for input validation using annotations
-MySQL: Relational database management system for storing product data
-Lombok: Reduces boilerplate code (getters, setters, constructors) in Java classes

-Here’s the content formatted perfectly for a GitHub README file:

-Catalog Management System
 Requirements
 Before running the project, ensure you have the following installed: